 Mljet

-Steep hills, lakes, forests, winding roads with vertiginous slopes, few tourists even in midsummer… You’d think you were in the mountains.
-And yet we’re on an island in the heart of the Adriatic.
-Mljet, off Dubrovnik, is a small UFO in Croatia.
+Steep reliefs, lakes, forests, winding roads with vertiginous slopes, few tourists even in the middle of summer… You could imagine yourself in the mountains.
+And yet we are on an island in the heart of the Adriatic.

 Legend has it that Ulysses was kept on Mljet for seven years by the nymph Calypso, determined to make him forget Ithaca.
 When discovering Mljet, pronounce “crumb”, we say to ourselves that the mythical hero must not have been bored there.
 It is certainly not very big, but enough to live a beautiful odyssey there.